Skip to main content

 Transformation logic:

-• Pull Requests: The list of system IDs (Keypup-generated IDs) from issues that are resolved by the pull request.
-Resolved issues are issues that are referenced by a pull request via auto-closing keywords.
+• Pull Requests: The list of system IDs (Keypup-generated IDs) from resolved issues.
+Resolved issues are issues that are referenced by a resolving pull request.

-• Issues: This field will always be an empty array (an issue cannot be resolved by another issue)
+• Issues: This field will always be an empty array []

 From: